RandomNoobster/IT1901-Chore-Manager/chore-manager/README.md

 |:--:|
 |The red box with an x represents that the chore is unfinished, green box with a white checkmark represents that its done|

+The chore will be deleted if the user clicks "Delete".
+This means it will no longer show up in the calendar, and if the chore was completed, points will be deducted from the assignee.

 ### Leaderboard page
+This page displays how many points each user in the collective has.
+Users are displayed in descending order, with the user with the most points on top.

+Clicking "Go back" sends a user back to the calendar page.

 |![Leaderboard page](../img/leaderboard.png)|
 |:--:|